 2009 he started to work as a researcher at the Linné FLOW Centre and the Department of Engineering Mechanics at KTH.
 He is so far author and co-author of more than 150 scientific publications in peer-reviewed journals and conference proceedings.
-Since 2017 and 2020 he holds an Adjunct Professorhip at the University of Bologna, Italy, and a Mercator Fellowship at the Karlsruhe Institute of Technology, Germany, respectively.
+Since 2017 he holds an Adjunct Professorhip at the University of Bologna, Italy, was a Mercator Fellowship at the Karlsruhe Institute of Technology, Germany, between 2020-2023 and is since 2023 Assoc.
+Prof at OsloMet – Oslo Metropolitan University

 - Docent in Experimental Fluid Physics 2015 at KTH